Alternatives to equipment loans

 Banks and credit unions

 If you already bank with a credit union, you may qualify for one of its loan options.
 Like banks, credit unions can offer competitive rates.
-Because they are member-owned, it may also be easier to qualify for one of their equipment loan alternatives than a business loan from a bank.
+Because you have already built a relationship with the credit union as a member, it may be easier to qualify for one of their equipment loan alternatives than a business loan from a bank.

 Fintech lenders